MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 Use batch posting to post one batch at a time from the Batch Entry window.
 With batch posting, you can post batches individually or in groups.
 You can use these methods in any combination to update your records in a timely and efficient manner.
 If you are using Workflow, the batch must be approved before you can post the batch.
 You also can post batches that don’t need approval.

+> [!NOTE]
-*We recommend that you back up company data before posting.
+> We recommend that you back up company data before posting.
 If power fluctuates or another problem occurs, you can restore your data and begin the posting process again.
-For more information about making backups, refer to the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).*
+For more information about making backups, refer to the System Administrator’s Guide (Help \>\> Contents \>\> select System Administration).

 **To post an individual batch:**